ReesMorrison/NetlifyBlogThemes/content/post/2021-06-27-sailingships-from-sloop-john-b-a-rock-song-by-the-beach-boys/SailingShipsJohnB.md

 ---
-title: SailingShips, from "Sloop John B," a rock song by the Beach Boys
+title: Sailing Ships, from "Sloop John B," a rock song by The Beach Boys
 author: Rees Morrison
 date: '2021-06-27'
 slug: []